Creating a Flint

 - Init creates structure - everything that makes a flint a flint

-- Sync installs features — plugins, mods, and their effects
+- Sync installs features - shards, mods, imports, and their effects

 - Sync is idempotent - run it anytime to reconcile configured state